Duarte Nuno, Duke of Braganza: Succession as Constitutional claimant

 While Duarte Nuno was accepted by most monarchists, there were some constitutionalists who continued to contest his claim.
 Duarte Nuno was undisputed as the legal heir of his grandfather, Miguel I, but there were doubts about whether he was the legal heir of the last reigning king of Portugal, Manuel II.
 Articles 87 and 88 of the Constitutional Charter of 1826, in force when the monarchy was overthrown, stated that the throne passed first to the descendants of Queen Maria II (from whom Duarte Nuno was not descended), and only when they were extinct to collateral heirs.
 Maria II had living descendants in 1932, but none of these had Portuguese nationality.
 Article 89 of the 1826 Charter stipulated that "no foreigner may succeed to the crown of the kingdom of Portugal".

-There was also some doubt about Duarte Nuno's nationality.
-Duarte Nuno's grandfather had been sent into exile by the law of 19 December 1834.
-Neither Duarte Nuno nor his father were born in Portugal, but Austrian Emperor Franz Joseph had granted extraterritoriality to Duarte Nuno's birthplace.
-Article 8 of the 1826 Charter stated that Portuguese citizenship is lost "by those who are banished by sentence".
-The fact that Duarte Nuno and his father had not been born in Portugal, and the fact that their family had been banished from Portugal left it unclear whether their branch's Portuguese citizenship had been preserved uninterruptedly.
-However, Dom Duarte's line was banished by law rather than by judicial sentence, and the 1834 constitution in force at the time of D. Miguel I's banishment did not protect the citizenship of those exiled by law.
-On the other hand, when the Constitutional Charter of 1826 was re-instated in 1842, it cancelled the 1834 charter's clause depriving Miguel I and his heirs of succession rights as dynasts.
-Their banishment had not, however, been stipulated in that charter, but in a separate law that was not repealed until 1950.
+There was also some doubt about Duarte Nuno's nationality: Duarte Nuno's grandfather, D. Miguel I, had been sent into exile by the law of 19 December 1834, and neither Duarte Nuno nor his father were born in Portugal.
+Furthermore, the article 8 of the 1826 Charter stated that Portuguese citizenship is lost "by those who are banished by sentence".
+The fact that Duarte Nuno and his father had not been born in Portugal and that their family had been banished from Portugal left it unclear whether their branch's Portuguese citizenship had been preserved uninterruptedly.
+However, Dom Duarte's line was banished by law (of the Portuguese Cortes) rather than by judicial sentence (that, in addition, might have been changed by a new judicial sentence); but the 1838 Constitution, in force at the time of the banishment, established D. Miguel I's deprivation of citizenship, and consequently the loss of his hereditary rights to the throne of Portugal, as well as reinforced this 'ad hoc' law of exile, making it almost irrevocable.
+But when the Constitutional Charter of 1826 was re-instated in 1842, it cancelled the 1838 Constitution and its charter's clause depriving Miguel I and his heirs of succession rights as dynasts.
+Moreover, their banishment had not, however, been stipulated in that charter, but in the separate law of exile that was not repealed until 1950.

 A minority of monarchists considered a candidate other than Duarte Nuno.
 Manuel's genealogical heir at his death in 1932 was ex-Crown Prince George of Saxony (a great-grandson of Maria II), but he was not Portuguese; he was also a Catholic priest.
 George's siblings have descendants living, but none is known to have had Portuguese citizenship.

-The genealogical heir of Maria II's younger brother Emperor Pedro II of Brazil was his great-grandson Pedro Gastão de Orléans e Bragança; he too was not Portuguese, but the fact that he was Brazilian and therefore imbued with Portuguese culture made him a somewhat attractive candidate.
+The genealogical heir of Maria II's younger brother Emperor Pedro II of Brazil was his great-grandson Prince Pedro Gastão of Orléans-Braganza; he too was not Portuguese, but the fact that he was Brazilian and therefore imbued with Portuguese culture made him a somewhat attractive candidate.